paulstarmail/BatteryFullNotify/README.md

 # BatteryFullNotify

-Notifies when the battery is full.
+Notifies when the battery is almost full.

 Just make the script executable and add to Startup Applications.